rdtsc/ringzer0-ctf-solutions/readme.md

 All original code is released under the [MIT license][mit], unless otherwise specified.

-All referenced product names, trademarks, and logos are property of their respective owners.
+All referenced product names, trademarks, logos, and images are property of their respective owners.

 [home]: https://ringzer0team.com/challenges/